 - Replace the top inch of soil with a layer of sand, gravel or decorative moss.
 This will help detour the gnats from laying eggs in the soil, and also adds a decorative touch.

 - Store potting soil in a sealed container.
 I store mine in buckets that have a tight lid rather than in the bag it comes in.
 Also, don’t store potting soil outside in the summer.

-Please feel free to leave a comment and share your tips on how you deal with soil gnats.
+Please leave a comment and share your tips on how you deal with soil gnats.
 I would love to get more ideas from others out there that have found a better way!